-Lecture Information: All lecture notes are posted on the ENGG4550 CourseLink system (Week #1 to Week #12) under LECTURES module.

-Lab Information: The ENGG4550 VLSI Digital Design Lab Manual is posted on the ENGG4550 CourseLink system under the LABORATORY module.

-Assignments: The assignments are posted on the ENGG4550 CourseLink system under the ASSINGMENTS module.

-Exams: Some solutions of previous midterm exams will be posted on the ENGG4550 CourseLink system under the EXAM SOLUTIONS section.
-Also, after the midterm exam a complete solution of the exam with the marking scheme applied will be posted for your reference.

-Miscellaneous Information: Other information related to VLSI digital design systems will be posted on the web page.
+- Lecture Information: All lecture notes will be posted on the ENGG4550 CourseLink system (Week #1 to Week #12) under LECTURES module. - Lab Information: The ENGG4550 VLSI Digital Design Lab Manual will be posted on the ENGG4550 CourseLink system under the LABORATORY module. - Assignments: The assignments will be posted on the ENGG4550 CourseLink system under the ASSINGMENTS module. - Exams: Solutions of some of the previous midterm exams will be posted on the ENGG4550 CourseLink system under the EXAM SOLUTIONS section.
+Also, after the midterm exam a complete solution of the exam with the marking scheme applied will be posted for your reference. - Miscellaneous Information: Other information related to VLSI digital design systems will be posted on the course web page.